 The application of this model has been proven to reduce to incidence of birth injury, trauma, and cesarean section.
 The Midwives Model of Care definition above is Copyright © 1996-2001, Midwifery Task Force, All Rights Reserved.

-Below is a bio of our team and for more information on our services, please visit our homebirth page.
+Below is a bio of my team and for more information on my services, please visit our homebirth page.

-To schedule a free meet and greet today or for any other questions, email us here or call us at (954) 780-9033.
+To schedule a free meet and greet today or for any other questions, email us here or call me at (954) 780-9033.

 THE P3 TEAM

 Sandra Lobaina, LM, IBCLC